kubecost/docs/apis/monitoring-apis/assets-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="offset" type="int" required="false" %}
-Refers to the number of pages you are searching through which will increase by integers for the amount of pages you want to skip.
-Starting value is `0`, representing the first page of results.
+Refers to the number of line items you are offsetting.
+Pairs with `limit`.
+See the section on [Using `offset` and `limit` parameters to parse payload results](/apis/apis-overview.md#using-offset-and-limit-parameters-to-parse-payload-results) for more info.
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="limit" type="int" required="false" %}
 Refers to the number of line items per page.
-Pair with the `offset` parameter to filter your payload to specific sections of line items.
+Pair with the `offset` parameter to filter your payload to specific pages of line items.
 You should also set `accumulate=true` to obtain a single list of line items, otherwise you will receive a group of line items per interval of time being sampled.
-Paginates by all five item types, and will provide lists for all five types.
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="filter" type="string" required="false" %}